 |Major Program Requirements|

 |OM 310||Intro to Management Science||3|

 |OM 422||Production Scheduling Problems||3|

 Each prospective OM student must submit an application demonstrating that all criteria for admission have been met.
 Students are eligible for admission to the program if they meet the criteria for admission to the upper division of the College of Business.
 A student whose grade point average falls below these standards may petition for admission to the upper division and declare Operations Management if the student’s grade point average for the last 30 hours attempted at this institution is 2.5 or higher.

 Operations Management majors must complete all required OM courses with a grade of C- or higher.
 A student who enrolls in any of these courses twice and fails to make a grade of C- or higher will not be permitted to take additional OM courses without special permission.
 Enrollment is defined as registration for a course resulting in the recording of hours attempted on the student’s record.
 Priority for enrollment in upper-division OM courses is given to students who are not repeating the courses.

 Operations Management majors must complete the core Computer Language requirement by taking OM 305 Information Technology for OM.
-Operations Management majors must also complete a specialization or a second major.
-A minimum of 18 hours is required for a second major.
-Students may choose any second major (business or non-business) with a plan approved by the department.
-Students who complete a minor (but not a second major) must also complete a specialization.
+Operations Management majors must also complete a concentration, a second major, or an approved minor.

 |OM 417||Logistics Management||3|